DHTMLX/gantt-docs/data/desktop/initializing_gantt_chart.md

 Main folders and files that make up the dhtmlxGantt package are:

 - <b>sources</b> - the source code files of the library.
 The files are not minified and easy-to-read.
-The package is mostly intended to be used for components' debugging.
+The package is mostly intended to be used for components' debugging
-- <b>samples</b> - the code samples.
+- <b>samples</b> - the code samples
-- <b>docs</b> - the full documentation of the component.
 - <b>codebase</b> - the packed code files of the library.
-These files have much smaller size and intended to be used in production. <b>In your apps you need to use files from this folder.</b>
+These files have much smaller size and intended to be used in production. <b>In your apps you need to use files from this folder</b>

 Import files into ES6/7 and TypeScript apps
 ---------------------------------------------